Trosky Castle: History

 Margareth of Bergau, the widow of the original owner Otto of Bergau, made Trosky into her residence by 1444.
 In 1455, Jan of Bergov sold Trosky to Jan Zajíc of Hazmburk at Kost, who incorporated it into the Kost estate.
 As a member of the Zelená Hora Alliance, he opposed King George of Poděbrady.
 In 1467, the royal army besieged Kost to force him into submission.
 This was short-lived, and in 1469, King George’s forces besieged Trosky, Budyně nad Ohří, Hrubá Skála, and Návarov.
 All the castles were conquered except for Kost.
 Trosky's garrison surrendered after August 28, 1469, and the castle was occupied by royal troops.
 However, Jan Zajíc reconciled with the king, his actions were pardoned, and his property was returned.
 Trosky remained in the family until 1497.

 Afterward, several noble families owned the castle, including the Šelmberk, Bibrštejn, and Lobkowicz families.
 The castle's significance declined, and by the second half of the 16th century, it was no longer a noble residence but was managed by estate officials.
-In 1648, during the Thirty Years' War, it was burned down completely by the Imperial Army and left in ruins.
 The castle changed hands several times until it was owned by Albrecht of Wallenstein in 1622.
-The site was alternately occupied by Swedish and Imperial forces until its final destruction by Imperial troops in 1648.
+In 1648, during the Thirty Years' War, the site was alternately occupied by Swedish and Imperial forces until it was burned down completely by the Imperial Army and left in ruins.

 In 1681, the enlightened Jesuit Bohuslav Balbín visited the ruins, possibly the first documented example of a trip solely for historical research purposes.
 Despite its dilapidated state, Balbín noted that the castle was still repairable.

 In the 19th century, interest in the ruins grew, and romantic modifications were made to the castle.
 It was decided to create a staircase leading to the Panna tower.
 Work began between 1841 and 1843, initiated by Jan Lexa of Aehrenthal, but was not completed due to his death.
 His son Alois attempted to continue the project but also died, leaving the work unfinished.